dmytri/garden-lib-artifacts/README.md

 or more other modules, such as libraries, fixtures, utilties, protocol buffers, etc.

 ### How
-Use a garden task to retrieve the artifacts from the container, thne a task in an exec mdule to copy them into it's own build directory which can then be accessed byway of build dependencies in any module that needs these assets.
+Use a garden task to retrieve the artifacts from the container, thne a build command in an exec mdule to copy them into it's own build directory which can then be accessed byway of build dependencies in any module that needs these assets.

 ### Steps
 1. Create a container module to build the assets